Enterobacter cloacae

-Enterobacter cloacae is a clinically significant Gram-negative, facultatively-anaerobic, rod-shaped bacterium.
+Enterobacter cloacae is a species of gram-negative, facultatively-anaerobic, rod-shaped bacterium from the order Enterobacterales.
+This species is a commensal of the human gastrointestinal tract and is occasionally implicated in human infections.

 Microbiology

 In microbiology laboratories, E. cloacae is frequently grown at 30 °C on nutrient agar or at 35 °C in tryptic soy broth.
 It is a rod-shaped, Gram-negative bacterium, is facultatively anaerobic, and bears peritrichous flagella.
 It is oxidase-negative and catalase-positive.

 Industrial use

 Enterobacter cloacae has been used in a bioreactor-based method for the biodegradation of explosives and in the biological control of plant diseases.
 Enterobacter cloacae strain MBB8 isolated from the Gulf of Mannar, India was reported to degrade poly vinyl alcohol (PVA).
 This was the first report of a PVA degrader from the Enterobacter genus.
 E. cloacae was also reported to produce exopolysaccharide (EPS) as high as 18.3g/L. GC-MS analysis of E. cloacae EPS showed the presence of glucose and mannose in the molar ratio of 1: 1.5e^{−2}.

-Enterobacter cloacae subsp. cloacae strain PR-4 was isolated and identified by 16S rDNA gene sequence with phylogenetic tree view from explosive-laden soil by P. Ravikumar (GenBank accession number KP261383).
+Enterobacter cloacae subsp. cloacae strain PR-4 was isolated and identified by 16S rDNA gene sequence with phylogenetic tree view from explosive-laden soil by P. Ravikumar (GenBank accession number KP261833).

-E. cloacae SG208 identified as a predominant microorganism in mixed culture isolated from petrochemical sludge (IOCL, Guwahati) responsible for degradation of benzene was reported by Padhi and Gokhale (2016).
+E. cloacae SG208 was identified as a predominant microorganism in a mixed culture isolated from petrochemical sludge (IOCL, Guwahati) which had been responsible for the degradation of benzene, as reported by Padhi and Gokhale (2016).